 Introduction to Environmental Engineering

 The course introduces the students to the basic chemical and physical processes of relevance in environmental engineering.
 Mass and energy balance and transport concepts are introduced and the chemical principles governing reaction kinetics and phase partitioning are presented.
-We then turn our focus to the application of these principles in environmental engineering problems related to water and air pollution.
-Two 80-minute lectures.
+We then turn our focus to the applications in environmental engineering problems related to water and air pollution.
+Two 80-minute lectures, one precept.
 Prerequisite: CHM 201 and MAT 104 (can be taken concurrently) or instructor's permission.

 The course covers the environmental and geological engineering principles relevant to the entire energy supply chain from mining and extraction of fuels, to power production, to disposal of wastes and sequestration of greenhouse gases.
 Both conventional and renewable energy are considered.
 Students will learn the engineering principles and practices to address environmental challenges and to find the best ways to utilize earth systems to our advantage.
 This course is a requirement for the Geological Engineering certificate program.
 Two lectures.
 Prerequisites: CHM201 and MAT104 or permission of the instructor.